Quantum corrections to the Hawking radiation spectrum: Selection rules for quantum black holes

-for some $A_i$ bigger than $A_j$.
-In other words, the partition with the area $A_i$ on the black hole horizon is shrunken into the partition with the area $A_j$ upon the emission of a particle, because of the anti-particle reaching this partition of the black hole horizon.
+for some $A_i > A_j$.
+In other words, the partition with area $A_i$ on the black hole horizon shrinks into a partition with area $A_j$ upon the emission of a particle because the anti-particle reaches this partition of the black hole horizon.

-However, this is troublesome from the following reasons.
-The observer near the black hole horizon must observe that the energy of pair-created particle and anti-particle should be the same.
-This consideration may impose some conditions on how much the energy must be divided between each of particle and anti-particle that are pair-created.
-This consideration is lacking in the above article; Krasnov regarded the situation as if any proportion of energy can be divided between the particle and anti-particle upon Hawking radiation.
-If this is considered, there should be some more conditions on the selection rule, or equivalently the state $|\Gamma'>$ to which $|\Gamma>$ can transform into.

-Given this, let's step further.
-Let's say a single flux line breaks into a particle and an anti-particle and the particle reaches us who are very far from the black hole.
-In this case, we will never see that the anti-particle reaching the black hole as the time is infinitely dilated, even though we see that particle reaches us.
-In other words, we will never see the anti-particle, which should transform $|\Gamma>$ into $|\Gamma'>$ upon the absorption by black hole, be absorbed.
-In conclusion, the whole single flux line must be completely vanished from the black hole at the first place, as we never see the effect of anti-particle.
-In other words, a single flux line never breaks into two.
-The whole single flux line emitted reaches us.
-From these considerations, I propose the following equation.
+However, Krasnov's argument is also troublesome.
+In Section V, we will explain why the selection rule should be

 for some $i$.
-Compare the above formula with (\ref{Krasnov}).
-As whole single flux line is emitted, there is no remnant from this flux line on the black hole horizon.
-Therefore, we set $A_j=0$ in (\ref{Krasnov}).

-The above equation will turn out to be crucial to our derivation of the discreteness of the Hawking radiation spectrum in the next section.
+Before doing so, we will explain the consequences of Eq. (\ref{ourformula}) in the next two sections.